 With so many agents out there, how are you expected to find the right one for you?

-Not all Realtors® are the same so it’s important to find out as much as you can about your potential agent.
+Knowing how to choose a realtor to sell a home is crucial in the home selling process.
+Not all Realtors® are the same so it’s important to find out as much as you can about choosing the right Realtor.
 This can make a huge difference in your experience as buyer or seller.
 Asking the right questions can help you narrow down your options.

 Nancy talks about the crucial questions to ask when choosing a Realtor® to work with.
 She shares how crucial it is to delve into the length and type of experience a Realtor® brings to the table with them.
 It’s also good to ask how many clients the Realtor® is working with currently.
 This will be a good gauge of how much time the representative will be able to dedicate to you.